-Michelle O'Neill says she was was prayed for when pregnant at school
+Michelle O'Neill says she was prayed for when pregnant at school

 When asked by Mark Carruthers if she felt the church had played a part in the school's approach, Ms O'Neill said some in the school had prayed over her.

-"It was actually when I'd just got pregnant .
+"It was actually when I'd just got pregnant.
 It was nearly like, you know, that I had sinned and therefore I must be prayed upon which obviously was not the right approach," she said.

 "My parents made that clear also to the school leadership at the time."